cdobey/legitify/src/README.md

 5. **Database Connection**

-   - Confirm `DATABASE_URL` is correct in `src/server/.env` and that PostgreSQL is accessible.
+   - Confirm `POSTGRES_CONNECTION_URL` is correct in `src/server/.env` and that PostgreSQL is accessible.

 6. **Node/TypeScript Issues**
    - Check `npm install` for dependency errors.